Join our 4 month medical assistant program

 A hospice aide is someone who takes care of people at the end of their lives.
 Hospice aides focus on keeping their patients calm and comfortable in their last weeks, days, or hours before death.

-Hospice aides must learn to have a fantastic bedside manner and excellent communication skills.
-Hospice aides have a difficult, but extremely meaningful job.
+Hospice aides must learn to have a fantastic bedside manner and excellent communication skills to fulfill their difficult but extremely meaningful duties.

 Medical Scribe

-A medical scribe is a healthcare professional who helps a physician stay organized and keeps patient charts up-to-date.
+A medical scribe, also called a medical transcriptionist, is a healthcare professional who helps a physician stay organized and keeps patient charts up-to-date.
 Medical scribes often document patient-physician encounters in real-time, making sure that each part of a procedure or examination is documented accurately.

 Medical scribes become familiar with medical language and learn about each step involved in many common procedures.

-• Education/training/certification required: High school diploma required, certification preferred.
-Certification can take up to one year.
+• Education required: High school diploma or GED required, certification preferred

 Physical Therapy Assistant